sipeed/MaixPy/docs/doc/en/vision/maixhub_train.md

 Change the apple, position, background, and lighting.
 Include a few tables with no apple, so the model does not mistake a red cup for one.
 See [Prepare a Model and Dataset](../pro/datasets.md) for more tips.

-## Draw a box around every apple
+## Annotate every apple

 Open the annotation page.
-Draw a rectangle close to the edge of each apple, then select `apple`.
+Mark each apple with a rectangle close to its edge, then select `apple`.

 Draw one box for every apple in the picture.
 Annotate both training and validation sets.
 A missed apple gives the model a contradictory answer, so check a few random pictures before starting training.